Make better decisions with collaborative idea evaluation and prioritization

-Rationalize is built with Stuart Pugh's Decision Matrix as its theoretical backbone.
+Rationalize is built with Stuart Pugh's Decision Matrix (also known as Weighted Scorecard, Grid Analysis, Pugh Matrix Analysis, Grid Analysis and Multi-Attribute Utility Theory) as its theoretical backbone.
 The framework is used to evaluate various alternatives against a baseline using weighted criteria as an input into the decision-making process.
 The idea is to formalize the decision-making process, making it more rational.
 The framework can be used in business or personal decisions, though it is probably too time-consuming for day-to-day decision-making.

 Below is a basic example of how a decision matrix can be used to evaluate and select which vehicle to buy.

 CRITERIA WEIGHT BMW 3 AUDI A4 TESLA M3

 COST 5 5 3 4